btcpayserver/btcpayserver-doc/docs/ConnectWallet.md

 :::warning
 When a new wallet is generated, BTCPay Server will show you a twelve word recovery seed.
 After the initial display, the seed is wiped from the server, unless a [hot wallet option](HotWallet.md) is enabled.

 Anyone with access to your recovery seed can also access and steal all your funds.
-Securely back up your seed by writing it down and keeping it in a safe place.
+Securely back up your seed by writing it down and keep it in a safe place.
 Do not photograph it or store it in a digital format.
 :::

 Follow the [instructions here to learn how to generate a new wallet](CreateWallet.md).